 The American calendar is filled with numerous holidays, some of which are almost always days off for most office workers, banks, post offices, and government offices.
 If those holidays, listed below, fall on a Tuesday or Thursday, it’s up to each company to decide if the Monday or Friday should be days off as well (to make a long weekend).
 There are several other holidays that are either considered not important enough for every office to close (e.g., Veteran’s Day, on November 11), are simply noted and ignored (e.g., Flag Day, on June 14), or are celebrated on a Sunday and do not affect office schedules (e.g., Mother’s Day).

-Even though the USA technically follows a separation of Church and State, and is therefore not supposed to connect religious holidays with anything official, you’ll see that Christian holidays are the only religious holidays where everything is closed.
+Even though the USA technically follows a separation of Church and State, and is therefore not supposed to connect religious holidays with anything official, you’ll see that Christian holidays make up an important part of American cultural values, and are the only religious holidays where everything is closed.
 Though some offices are closed on the day of Christmas Eve (December 24), there is no Boxing Day in the USA and offices will be open on December 26.

 |New Year’s Day||January 1|